apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.snapshot_dir STRING snapshots

    The directory in which Traffic Server stores configuration snapshots on the local system.
-Unless you specify an absolute path, this directory is located in the Traffic Server ``config`` directory.
+Unless you specify an absolute path, this directory is located in the Traffic Server ``SYSCONFDIR`` directory.

 .. ts:cv:: CONFIG proxy.config.exec_thread.autoconfig INT 1